pin3da/zen-music-quest/doc/arch.md

 If the server is asked for a download, the song will be sent to the client.

 ####Socket 2:
-Type ROUTER socket that will connect to another server (the one that would be the father rom a tree architecture perspective).
+Type REQ socket that will connect to another server (the one that would be the father rom a tree architecture perspective).

 ####Socket 3:
 Type REQ socket to notify the existence of a new server.